People often ask "What is the probability that cryonics will work?"

-Before considering whether cryonics will work, we need a conceptual framework within which to work.
 Our framework is straightforward: we assume that information-theoretic death must be prevented until such time as future medical technology is able to restore you to good health.
-If information-theoretic death occurs before you can be revived, then you're dead.
-If a medical technology able to revive you is never developed and applied, then you are dead.
-If a medical technology able to revive you is applied before information-theoretic death occurs, you live.
+If information-theoretic death occurs before a medical technology able to revive you is developed and applied, then you die.
+If a medical technology able to revive you is applied before information-theoretic death occurs, then you live.

 1) information-theoretic death might occur:

 2) Technology to revive you must be developed and applied before information-theoretic death occurs.

 This framework is intended to provide independent probabilities, so that multiplication of the probabilities can be used to draw conclusions about the overall probability of success.
 It is easy to create "independent" variables that are in fact highly correlated.
 For example, someone might argue that for cryonics to succeed, (a) civilization must survive (b) your cryonics organization must survive and (c) someone must have the resources to revive you.
 All three of these variables are highly correlated, as the survival of your cryonics organization implies both that civilization has survived and that it is quite likely that the resources to revive you are available.
 Multiplying these three "independent" variables together will produce an erroneously low overall probability of success.